skyzyx/js-coding-standards/README.md

 # Parman JavaScript Coding Standards

+DRAFT: This is currently an in-progress draft document.

 This guide is an attempt to precisely and thoroughly document all of the idiosyncrasies around how I write JavaScript code, focusing primarily on style, and a little on structure.

 ## Disclaimer